PizziPayment/PizziResourceServer/README.md

 ### Setup the access to the private registery
  - Go to the [private npm registry](https://pointecouteau.fr:40403/)
  - Login with github
- - Click and the info button
+ - Click on the info button
- - Run your js package manager command
+ - Follow the instructions for your package manager
  - Prey for it to work

 ### Install dependencies